 Tyler Fire Department responding to reports of suspicious package

 There are reports of a suspicious package with unknown order, according to Tyler Police Department Public Information Officer Don Martin.
-LAWTON, OK - The Lawton Fort Sill Chamber of Commerce-- as well as the Altus, Chickasha, Duncan, Elgin, Frederick, and Walters Chambers of Commerce-- will co-host the 22nd Annual Southwest Oklahoma Legislative Reception this February in Oklahoma City.
+The Anderson County Sheriff's Office has begun its third day searching for a missing East Texas man.

 Add your comments below